 Dentsu Inc. matters for FIFA World Cup 2026 because the official territory workbook lists it in Japan.
-The practical viewer route is usually DAZN Japan for the full digital package, plus Fuji TV, NHK, and Nippon TV for Japan-match terrestrial coverage, not a generic standalone stream under the rights-holder name itself.
+The practical viewer route is usually DAZN Japan for the full digital package, plus Fuji TV, NHK, and Nippon TV for Japan-match terrestrial coverage, not a generic standalone stream under the company name itself.

 Dentsu matters because it sits at the rights and distribution level in Japan, while the actual viewer-facing brands are DAZN, Fuji TV, NHK, and Nippon TV.
 Dentsu's own December 4, 2025 release says it acquired both broadcast and streaming rights for Japan, with all 104 matches live on digital streaming services and Japan matches also reaching terrestrial TV.